rancher-sandbox/cluster-api-provider-elemental/README.md

 This API is consumed by the `elemental-agent` and is meant for **Internal** use only.

+### Authentication & Authorization

+The Elemental API uses two different authorization header.
+The `Registration-Authorization` should contain a valid JWT formatted `Bearer` token when fetching registration information or registering a new host.
+When registering a new host and modifying a host resource, the `Authorization` header should also contain a valid JWT formatted `Bearer` token that identifies the host.
+For more information, you can find more details in the [documentation](doc/AUTH.md).

 ## Rancher Integration

 [Rancher Turtles](https://docs.rancher-turtles.com/) is an extension to Rancher that brings increased integration with Cluster API.